 We have a Code of Ethics (which we call a Code of Conduct) that applies to all our employees, officers and directors.
 This Code was filed as an exhibit to our Annual Report on Form 10-K for the fiscal year ended December 31, 2003.
-We have posted on our website, www.jakks.com, the full text of such Code.
+During 2023 the Code was updated and we have posted on our website, www.jakks.com, the full text of such updated Code.
 We will disclose when there have been waivers of, or amendments to, such Code, as required by the rules and regulations promulgated by the SEC and/or Nasdaq.